IF AN ASSAULT HAS RECENTLY OCCURRED:

 Women Organized Against Rape (WOAR) (for Philadelphia County) 215-985-3333 (24 hr.
 Hotline)

 Women Organized Against Rape is a non-profit organization in Philadelphia, Pennsylvania whose mission is to eliminate all forms of sexual violence through specialized treatment services, comprehensive prevention education programs, and advocacy for the rights of victims of sexual assault.
 WOAR provides free counseling for women, men and children who have experienced sexual violence.

-It is important to receive medical attention as soon as possible following an assault.
-Treatment for injuries, sexually transmitted infections (STI) and HIV medication and pregnancy prevention are all options, in addition to a forensic exam.
-For mor information click here.
+3. Medical Attention: It is important to receive medical attention as soon as possible following an assault.
+Treatment for injuries, sexually transmitted infections (STI) and HIV medication are all options, in addition to a forensic exam.
+For more information click here.

-WHEN THERE HAS BEEN A PAST EXPERIENCE OF SEXUAL VIOLENCE:
+WHEN THERE HAS BEEN A PAST EXPERIENCE OF SEXUAL MISCONDUCT:

-Sexual assault is a traumatic experience under any circumstance.
-Even if an assault has occurred in the past, a person can continued to be affected for some time.
-A survivor of a past incident of sexual violence still has many options for reporting the incident and receiving support.
+Sexual misconduct is a traumatic experience under any circumstance.
+Even if an assault has occurred in the past, a person may continue to be affected for some time.
+A survivor of a past incident of sexual misconduct still has many options for reporting the incident and receiving support.
 The confidential supports on campus and in the community are available to all survivors, no matter when the assault may have taken place.

-Furthermore, students are encouraged to report all instances of sexual violence to SJU's Title IX Coordinator, Dr. Mary-Elaine Perry (titleIX@sju.edu,) Police (911) or to SJU Public Safety (610-660-1111,) no matter when they may have occurred.
+Furthermore, students are encouraged to report all instances of sexual misconduct to SJU's Title IX Coordinator, Dr. Mary-Elaine Perry (titleIX@sju.edu,) Police (911) to SJU Public Safety (610-660-1111) or to any Responsible Employee on campus.